ccca-dc/ckanext-thredds/README.md

 * **time_start** (iso date string) - start of time (optional)
 * **time_end** (iso date string) - end of time (optional)

-**Returns:**

-* the created URL if res_create = False
-* the newly created resource if type = new_package or existing_package as
-new_resource
-* the existing resource if type = new_package or existing_package and a public
-resource with this query already exists as existing_resource

-*Hint: If you want to create a new public resource with the same query as another public resource, you just get existing_resource returned and no resource is being created.
-If you want to create a private resource and another public resource with the same query exists, you get both the new_resource and the existing_resource returned, but you are not allowed to set your private dataset public.*

-**Return type:** dictionary

 ------------
 Requirements
 ------------